sc000ter/sc000ter.github.io/_posts/2018-07-19-Foundations-part-2.md

 Alright, I think you've got a good idea where I'm coming from regarding contexts.
 I like to express these contexts as micro services.
 Now that we've tied the two concepts together in a concrete way, when I use either term interchangeably, you'll know what I"m talking about.,

 What next?
-Next, we explore the different pieces the owner wants and then go back him and get a priority for each of the pieces that he wants.
+Next, we explore the different pieces the owner wants and then go back to him and get a priority for each of the pieces that he wants.
 Once we know what we will be building in what order, then we can start getting into the nitty-gritty of software development.

 Stay tuned.
 I love talking about this high-level architecture stuff.
 But even better, I like putting it into practice.